mmistakes/jekyll-theme-skinny-bones/CV/index.md

 ### Articles in Peer-Reviewed Journals

+* Forthcoming, Nandy, S, A. Daoud, D Gordon, “Examining the changing profile of undernutrition in the context of food price rises and greater inequality”, Social Science & Medicine.
 * 2015	Daoud, Adel, “Quality of Governance, Corruption, and Absolute Child Poverty in India” Journal of South Asian Development, August 10:119-147. [doi: 10.1177/0973174115588844](http://sad.sagepub.com/content/10/2/148.abstract)
 * 2013	Bjorn Halleröd; Bo Rothstein; Adel Daoud; Shailen Nandy , (2013) “Bad Governance and Poor Children: A Comparative analysis of government efficiency and severe child deprivation in 68 low- and middle-income countries”, World Development, vol 48 (August), pp.19-31. [doi:10.1016/j.worlddev.2013.03.007](http://www.sciencedirect.com/science/article/pii/S0305750X13000831)
 * 2012	Söderberg, J and Daoud, A (2012) “Atoms want to be free too! – expanding the critique of intellectual property to physical goods”, in Critical Theory and Political Economy of the Internet @ Nordmedia 2011” Christian Fuchs and Göran Bolin (eds).
 Online at Cognition, Communication, Co-operation.
 Vol 10 No 1.
 [Link](http://triple-c.at/index.php/tripleC/article/viewArticle/288)